Braves vs. Nationals Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Lane Thomas and others are available in the Atlanta Braves-Washington Nationals matchup at Truist Park on Friday, starting at 7:20 PM ET.
+Ronald Acuna Jr. and Lane Thomas are two of the top players with prop bets available when the Atlanta Braves and the Washington Nationals play at Truist Park on Saturday (at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!